-- The Board of Examiners have the power to award a top-up (grace) score, to the maximum of three [3] marks.
+- i.
+The Board of Examiners have the power to award a top-up (grace) score, to the maximum of three [3] marks.
 The awarding of grace marks is possible only in cases where: - a.
-The student has scored more than the passing mark in all courses, but has missed, between 1-3 marks, the pass mark in one final year course.
+The student has scored more than the passing mark in all courses, but has missed, by between 1-3 percentages, the pass mark in one final year course.
 And/or - b.
-The student provides valid proof of unforeseen adverse personal circumstances, which prevented him/her from passing the particular course.
+The student provides valid proof of unforeseen adverse personal circumstances, which prevented him/her from passing the particular course. - c.
+The student has missed a higher classification of award, by 1-3 percentages

-In both scenarios the student should have demonstrated dedication to his/her studies across the duration of the whole programme.
+In all three scenarios the student should have demonstrated dedication to his/her studies across the duration of the whole programme.